Questions to Ask a Bankruptcy Lawyer

 Questions About the Attorney’s Practice

 Choosing the right bankruptcy attorney is one of the most important steps that can be taken by a filer.
 Knowing how the attorney handles different cases and what experience he or she has is just as significant as knowing how easy it is to get a hold of the firm.
-Some additional questions to think about asking during the free consultation might include:
+Some additional questions to ask a bankruptcy attorney during the free consultation might include:

 The answers to these questions should be pretty easy for any attorney to provide.
 If he or she hesitates or tries to give unclear answers, then he or she may not be the right fit for the debtor.
 Any potential filer should feel confident during the consultation, so he or she will not feel uneasy during the bankruptcy process.
 Having a good attorney that puts the client first can help the filer navigate his or her way through the bankruptcy process.